-Houghton Library presents a lecture in conjunction with the exhibition Landmarks: Maps as Literary Illustration
+Houghton Library and the Boston Map Society present a lecture in conjunction with the exhibition Landmarks: Maps as Literary Illustration

 Tuesday, March 27, 5.30-7.30pm

 Lamont Library, Forum Room, followed by a viewing of the exhibition and reception, Houghton Library

 “You Are (Not Really) Here: The Art of Mapping Fiction and Film”